drzwave/ZRAD/README.md

 The QWIIC connector is normally only used when implementing ZRAD as an End Device.

 ## I2CSPM Setup

+While I2CSPM seems to work, since it is a polled peripheral it loads the CPU with a lot of polling loops which can make other parts of the system fail.
+Thus, this driver is not recommended.

 1. Click on the .slcp file - select the Software Components tab - enter I2CSPM into the seach bar
 2. Click on Platform-\>Driver-\>I2C-\>I2CSPM and Install it